Wouldn’t it be great if after publishing new content on your WordPress website or blog, the following took place … all from your post address:

 Instead of this …

-(Using permalinks helps readers and search engines understand what your post is about)
+(Using post name permalinks helps search engines and readers understand what the content is about)

-• %postname% – A sanitized version of your post title.
-For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case letters and removed punctuation marks) in the URL.
-Tip: You can edit the URL text in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of the post title.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case characters and removed exclamation marks) in the URL.
+Tip: You can edit the URL wording in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.